 - Cats react to human pheromones in sweat much in the way they react to catnip (which has an ingredient that mimics feline pheromones).

 It’s likely that several of these factors play a role, though pheromones may be a particularly strong draw, especially for cats that behave as though they have consumed catnip when in the presence of shoes, socks, or feet.
-According to Kohl et al. (2001), although pheromones are primarily associated with the apocrine glands found on areas of the body such as the armpits and genitals, moist body parts like the mouth and feet are also sites of pheromone production.
+According to Kohl et al. (2001), although pheromones are primarily associated with the apocrine glands found on areas of the body such as the armpits and genitals, moist body parts such as the mouth and feet are also sites of pheromone production.

 Why Do Cats Go Crazy for Catnip and Valerian?